trueos/pcbsd/docs/help.rst

   snapshot.

 * `KDE <http://forums.pcbsd.org/forumdisplay.php?f=66>`_: if your problem is related to the KDE desktop or KDE applications, report the problem in this forum.
-  Be sure to read `README first <http://forums.pcbsd.org/showthread.php?t=13636>`_ for instructions before posting.
+  Be sure to read this `<http://forums.pcbsd.org/showthread.php?t=13636>`_ first for instructions before posting.

 * `Gnome <http://forums.pcbsd.org/forumdisplay.php?f=67>`_: if your problem is related to the GNOME desktop or GNOME applications, report the problem in this forum.
-Be sure to read `README first <http://forums.pcbsd.org/showthread.php?t=13637>`_ for instructions before posting.
+Be sure to read this `<http://forums.pcbsd.org/showthread.php?t=13637>`_ first for instructions before posting.

 * `XFCE <http://forums.pcbsd.org/forumdisplay.php?f=68>`_: if your problem is related to the XFCE desktop, report the problem in this forum.
-Be sure to read
-  `README first <http://forums.pcbsd.org/showthread.php?t=13638>`_ for instructions before posting.
+Be sure to read this `<http://forums.pcbsd.org/showthread.php?t=13638>`_ first for instructions before posting.

 * `LXDE <http://forums.pcbsd.org/forumdisplay.php?f=69>`_: if your problem is related to the LXDE desktop, report the problem in this forum.
-Be sure to read
-  `README first <http://forums.pcbsd.org/showthread.php?t=13639>`_ for instructions before posting.
+Be sure to read this `<http://forums.pcbsd.org/showthread.php?t=13639>`_ first for instructions before posting.

-* `Fluxbox <Creating PC-BSD� Packages (.pbi files)[>`_: if your problem is related to the Fluxbox desktop, report the problem in this forum.
-Be sure to read
-  `README first <http://forums.pcbsd.org/showthread.php?t=13640>`_ for instructions before posting.
+* `Fluxbox <Creating PC-BSD® Packages (.pbi files)[>`_: if your problem is related to the Fluxbox desktop, report the problem in this forum.
+Be sure to read this `<http://forums.pcbsd.org/showthread.php?t=13640>`_ first for instructions before posting.

 * `Ports Testers <http://forums.pcbsd.org/forumdisplay.php?f=72>`_: if your problem is related to a FreeBSD package or port, you can report the problem in this forum.
 Be sure to read `README first <http://forums.pcbsd.org/showthread.php?t=13742>`_ for instructions before posting.